Construction Supply Chain Management: Challenges, Trends, and Technology

 Implementing robust data collection systems, such as mobile inventory software for construction and building materials ensures that all relevant information is captured and accessible for future planning.

-The Role of Technology in Supply Chain Management
+The Role of Technology in Construction Supply Chain Management

 From procurement and inventory management to scheduling and budgeting, contractors and project managers are using technology to modernize their supply chain.

-More specifically, they are integrating solutions to create real-time material visibility, yard control, and stock-level visibility even when workers have no access to Wi-Fi.
+More specifically, they are integrating solutions for real-time material visibility, yard management, and stock-level visibility even when workers have limited or no Wi-Fi access.

 The top technologies for improving efficiency and reducing costs include: mobile barcoding, RFID, IoT sensors, and GPS/Geolocation tracking.